 Jan Nicolaas Kind – Brazil

 The call for Theosophical unity is getting stronger every day.
 It seems, however, that some Theosophists have difficulties in understanding what exactly is meant by “Theosophical unity.”
-Those who haven’t had the opportunity to really get to know Theosophical organizations other than their own, often think that "their" Society is the only valid one, and that others are simply surrogates or worse even.
+Those who haven’t had the opportunity to really get to know Theosophical organizations other than their own, often think that "their" Society is the only valid one, and that others have gone astray.
 But progress is made: instead of turning away from each other, Theosophists from various traditions are actually in dialogue.
 Although, in the past, previous attempts to come together failed, now, in the twenty-first century, there is mutual respect, and awareness of common responsibility is dawning.
 The Theosophical movement is one, and the various traditions are its representatives; the Theosophical house is big enough for all of them.

 Some time ago, Dorothy Bell, an Australian member of the TS-Adyar, presented an important document entitled “Roots and Shoots.”